ImperialCollegeLondon/introductory_grad_school_git_course/_episodes/l1-02-committing-history.md

 ```
 {: .output}
 This is a very useful command that we will use a lot.
 It should be your first
-point of call to figure out the current state of a repository and often suggests
+port of call to figure out the current state of a repository and often suggests
 commands that can be used for different tasks.

 Don't worry about all the output for now, the important bit is that the 2 files